waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **spinner_up/down/left/right:** Forces movement in the specified direction.
 - **closed_gate:** An impassable gate that is currently visible on the screen.
 Treat as a wall.
 - **open_gate:** A previously closed gate that is now open and acts as `ground`.
-- **gate_offscreen:** A gate (either open or closed) that is not currently visible.
-Treat as potentially open for pathfinding.
+- **gate_offscreen:** A gate not currently on screen.
+Its state is unknown and can change based on puzzle triggers.
+Treat as impassable for pathfinding unless game state implies it is open.

 # III.
 Puzzle Log
 ## A. Pokémon Mansion (Solved)